-We managed high levels of staff absence due to people isolating if they had the recognised symptoms, people testing positive and people shielding due to age/conditions.
-We also had to keep our staff informed of Scottish Government/Public Health Scotland and specific Local Authority guidance and manage their own anxieties towards the pandemic.
+We continued to manage high levels of staff absence due to people isolating if they had the recognised symptoms, people testing positive and people shielding due to age/conditions.
+This became a particular issue for us as the Omicron variant spread during the second half of the year.